daniellovell/AMSDesignBench/README.md

 AMS Oral Knowledge LLM Bench
 =================================

 Qualitative, symbolic, and grounded benchmark for analog/mixed-signal IC design.
 Models read artifacts (SPICE netlists; other modalities are currently shelved), reason symbolically, and propose improvements.
-Scoring is rubric-based with groundedness checks; an optional LLM judge can be enabled.
+Scoring is rubric-based with groundedness checks; an LLM judge is always enabled for anchored scoring.

 Quick start
 - Create a Python 3.10+ venv and install `requirements.txt`: